awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-quicksight-template-tablefieldoptions.md

 # AWS::QuickSight::Template TableFieldOptions<a name="aws-properties-quicksight-template-tablefieldoptions"></a>

-The field options for a table visual\.
+The field options of a table visual\.

 ## Syntax<a name="aws-properties-quicksight-template-tablefieldoptions-syntax"></a>